FreezingSnail/CreatureGathererFX/designNotes.md

 -
 ## Opponents

-Actor storage class that holds 3 monster instances
+Actor storage class that holds 3 Creature instances

 ## Character
 Extension of the actor that